backstage/backstage/packages/core-components/api-report.md

   | 'text';

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "FeatureCalloutCircular" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function FeatureCalloutCircular(
   props: PropsWithChildren<Props_4>,
 ): JSX.Element;

-// Warning: (ae-missing-release-tag) "FiltersContainerClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type FiltersContainerClassKey = 'root' | 'title';

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "Gauge" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function Gauge(props: Props_11): JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "GaugeCard" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function GaugeCard(props: Props_10): JSX.Element;

-// Warning: (ae-missing-release-tag) "GaugeCardClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type GaugeCardClassKey = 'root';

-// Warning: (ae-missing-release-tag) "GaugeClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type GaugeClassKey = 'root' | 'overlay' | 'circle' | 'colorUnknown';

-// Warning: (ae-missing-release-tag) "GitHubIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function GitHubIcon(props: IconComponentProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "GroupIcon" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function GroupIcon(props: IconComponentProps): JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "Header" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function Header(props: PropsWithChildren<Props_15>): JSX.Element;

-// Warning: (ae-missing-release-tag) "HeaderClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type HeaderClassKey =
   | 'header'